jtsylve/yatlib/include/yatlib/README.md

 NOTE: If your project or its dependencies import the `<optional>` header elsewhere, this may fail to work properly.

+## ranges.hpp

+Importing this header instead of `<ranges>` provides an alias to the [range-v3](https://github.com/ericniebler/range-v3) implementation of the c++20 ranges library.
+The `yat::ranges` namespace will fall back to `std::ranges` if the standard library support's it.

 ## span.hpp

 Importing this header instead of `<span>` provides an alias to the [GSL::span](https://github.com/microsoft/GSL/blob/main/include/gsl/span) implementation when std::span support isn't available.